Search by Provider Name

 Portland, OR 97221

-Eligibility: Program serves children and youth ages 6-18.
-Adult volunteers are screened (must pass a background check), must be 18 or older, and commit to 2-4 outings per month for at least one year.
+Mentors: Age 18 and older, who agree to and pass a background check, and commit to 2-4 outings per month for at least one year

 Hours: Monday-Friday 9am-7pm